-Bio-Synthesis offers customers the option for only amino acid hydrolysis.
-The resulting hydrolysate will be dried off the acid and sent back to the customer.
+Bio-Synthesis offers an option for amino acid hydrolysis.
+The resulting hydrolysate is dried off the acid and sent back to the customer.

-We perform amino acid analysis using Waters Breeze™ 2 HPLC System with software,a Waters 1525 Binary HPLC pump, a Waters 2475 Multi λ Fluorescence detector and a Waters 717 plus Autosampler injector.
-This system performs reversed-phase chromatography by fluorescence detection.
-Before the chromatography, pre-column derivatization of the amino groups is done using AccQTag (6-aminoquinolyl-N-hydroxysuccinimidyl carbamate) chemistries under aqueous conditions.
+We perform amino acid analysis using a Waters Breeze™ 2 HPLC System, Waters 1525 Binary HPLC pump, Waters 2475 Multi λ Fluorescence detector and Waters 717 plus Autosampler injector.
+This system performs reverse-phase chromatography by fluorescence detection.
+Prior to chromatography, pre-column derivatization of the amino groups is performed using AccQTag (6-aminoquinolyl-N-hydroxysuccinimidyl carbamate) chemistry under aqueous conditions.

 Amino acids are derivatized with 6-aminoquinolyl-N-hydroxysuccinimidyl carbamate(AQC).
 Following the pre-column derivatization of the analytes, separation and detection

-are achieved with a reversed-phase column and a multi wavelength fluorescence detector.The analysis is completed within approximately 45 minutes and allows for the identification and quantification of up to 42 amino acids and related compounds.
+is achieved using a reversed-phase column and a multi wavelength fluorescence detector.The analysis allows for the identification and quantification of up to 42 amino acids and related compounds.
 These samples are automatically

 analyzed with assured performance methods and reports are generated using pre-defined software templates.